Hermanverschooten/Hduration/README.txt

 epoch, January 1, 1970).

-Before I move on to demonstrating the second solution, I'd like to note that there are Time#to_duration, Time#duration and Duration.since_epoch for accomplishing similar tasks.
+Before I move on to demonstrating the second solution, I'd like to note that there are Time#to_duration, Time#duration and Hduration.since_epoch for accomplishing similar tasks.

 Alright, the second solution is to pass in a Hash object, as previously mentioned.

 For example:
-    duration = Duration.new(:hours => 12, :minutes => 58, :days => 14)
+    duration = Hduration.new(:hours => 12, :minutes => 58, :days => 14)
-    => #<Duration: 2 weeks, 12 hours and 58 minutes>
+    => #<Hduration: 2 weeks, 12 hours and 58 minutes>

 So, it works.
 But also notice that I gave it `:days => 14', but it spat out `2 weeks'.
-Yes, Duration knows what it's doing.
+Yes, Hduration knows what it's doing.

 There are more keys you can pass.
-Check all the keys available in the Duration::MULTIPLES hash to see.
+Check all the keys available in the Hduration::MULTIPLES hash to see.
 All those keys are valid to pass.
 Any duplicated multiples will merely be added to each other, so be careful if that's not the desired behavior.

 === Formatting
-The Duration class provides Duration#format (alias: Duration#strftime) for formatting the time units into a string.
+The Hduration class provides Hduration#format (alias: Hduration#strftime) for formatting the time units into a string.

-For more information on the identifiers it supports, check out Duration#format.
+For more information on the identifiers it supports, check out Hduration#format.

 Here's an example of how to format the known minutes in the duration:
-    duration = Duration.since_epoch
+    duration = Hduration.since_epoch
     duration.format('%~m passed: %m')
     => "minutes passed: 4"